Best Known For

 After their initial success waned, Simon and Garfunkel decided to go their separate ways and attend college.
 Garfunkel stayed close to home and attended Columbia University, where he studied Art History and joined a fraternity.
 He later earned a Master's degree in mathematics, also at Columbia.
 Throughout college, he continued to sing, releasing a handful of solo tracks while becoming ensconced in the growing folk scene.
 Once again, their parallel talents and interests brought Paul Simon and Art Garfunkel together.
 In 1962, the former Tom and Jerry reunited as a new, more folk-oriented duo.

 In late 1964, as the newly minted Simon & Garfunkel, the pair released the studio album Wednesday Morning, 3 A.M.
 Now signed to Columbia Records, Simon & Garfunkel began an ascent to folk-rock stardom that continued until 1970.
 Some of their most iconic songs still grace the airwaves today.
-Songs like "Bridge over Troubled Water," "The Sound of Silence," "Scarborough Fair/Canticle," and "America" are part of the consciousness of an entire generation.
+Songs like "Bridge Over Troubled Water," "The Sound of Silence," "Scarborough Fair" and "America" are part of the consciousness of an entire generation.
 Simon & Garfunkel won five Grammy Awards between 1968 and 1970, including Record of the Year and Album of the Year.
 Perhaps most notable was their work on the soundtrack of the 1967 film The Graduate.

 Longtime bandmates Paul Simon and Art Garfunkel parted ways in 1970, but they remained friends, and eventually reunited later in their careers.